 If you think treating varicose veins will involve painful surgery with a lengthy recovery, we want to set your mind at ease.
 While it’s not possible to treat varicose veins during pregnancy, it is possible to treat varicose veins after pregnancy.
 Treatments at USA Vein Clinics are conducted by professional vein specialists who offer minimally invasive, office-based treatments to meet your needs.
 Our treatments can improve or eliminate your symptoms.
 We offer over 100 locations nationwide.

 Do varicose veins go away after pregnancy?
-If you have concerns or painful symptoms, we are here to help.
-Schedule an appointment online or give us a call at 855.768.3467 for assistance.
-For your safety and convenience, we offer either office-based or telemedicine consultations.
+If you have concerns or painful symptoms after pregnancy, consult with one of our vein specialists near you.
+Schedule an appointment online or give us a call at 855.768.3467.

 “Varicose Veins and Spider Veins.”
 Varicose veins and spider veins | Office on Women’s Health.
 Accessed October 17, 2022. https://www.womenshealth.gov/a-z-topics/varicose-veins-and-spider-veins.